patternleaf/udder/README.md

 Acknowledgements
 ----------------
-Special thanks to the following LDs, engineers, and suppliers for contributing concepts, bug reports, parts, funds, visual designs, bug fixes, hands-on testing, and tooling to this project (including its earlier incarnation as LD50):
+Special thanks to the following LDs, engineers, organizations, venues, and suppliers for contributing concepts, bug reports, parts, funds, visual designs, bug fixes, hands-on testing, studio space, and tooling to this project (including its earlier incarnation as LD50):

 * Allison Vanderslice
 * Becky Vanderslice
 * Chris Macklin
+* The Dairy Center for the Arts, Boulder, Colorado
 * Dan Cohn
 * Dan Julio
 * Dave Able